vitest-dev/vitest/docs/api/index.md

 ### expect.not.stringMatching

 ### expect.addSnapshotSerializer
-### expect.extend
+### expect.extend -->

 ## Setup and Teardown

-These functions allows you to hook into the life cycle of tests to avoid repeating setup and teardown code.
+These functions allow you to hook into the life cycle of tests to avoid repeating setup and teardown code.
 They apply to the current context: the file if they are used at the top-level or the current suite if they are inside a `describe` block.

 ### beforeEach